Causal Evidence that Language Models use Confidence to Drive Behavior: Results

 We focus on GPT-4o for the main analyses, with the exception of activation steering (Phase 3), which requires access to internal activations and was therefore conducted with Gemma 3 27B.
-Detailed results for Gemma 3 27B, DeepSeek 671B and Qwen 80B for Phases 1,2 and 4 are reported in Supplemental Results.
+Detailed results for Gemma 3 27B, DeepSeek 671B and Qwen 80B are reported in Supplemental Results.

-GPT4o performed at 63.7\% correct during Phase 1 where there was a 4-way choice between available answers, with no option to abstain (see Methods).
-As expected, the majority of errors involved the model picking a similar foil, followed by dissimilar and then unrelated foils (see Figure \ref{fig:/OCTGPT_piep1p2}).
-Following standard practice in the machine learning literature (e.g. \citep{guo2017calibration}), we obtained confidence scores from the model's logits.
-We calibrated the model on a separate dataset using the temperature scaling method of \citep{guo2017calibration}(see Methods), resulting in an optimal scaling temperature of 4.1 (ECE = 0.046; AUROC = 0.90).

-If calibrated logits represent genuine confidence signals, they should systematically predict error rates on a separate test dataset, as observed in studies of confidence-guided behavior in rats and humans \citep{kepecs2008neural, kepecs2012computational}—a relationship previously demonstrated in LLM calibration studies \citep{guo2017calibration, xiong2023can, steyvers2025large}.
-As expected, we found a robust relationship between calibrated confidence and error rate on the Phase 1 test dataset, with higher confidence strongly predicting correct responses (Figure \ref{fig:Octnew_P1P2composite}B; $r(12)=-0.97$, $p<0.001$, Cohen's d = -8.13).
-Confidence distributions were clearly separated between correct and incorrect trials (Figure \ref{fig:Octnew_P1P2composite}A), with correct responses showing substantially higher mean confidence than errors, confirming that the model's logits provide a meaningful signal of choice accuracy.